- Try to sit towards the far edge of the chair to maintain an upright posture and reduce tendency of slouching.

-Congratulations! if you answered YES to all of the above questions your bag is ideal for a healthy back!
-If you answered No to any of these questions, it may be time for a change in your bag.
+If you answered YES to all of the above questions your bag is ideal for a healthy back!
+If you answered NO to any of these questions, it may be time for a change in your bag.

 Tips to Minimize Back Pain

-Listen to your body, and don't push through pain during any exercise or activities.
+- Listen to your body and do not push through pain during any exercise or activities.

 - American Physical Therapy Association (201.2).
 Low back pain: management and prevention.
 (APTA Publication).
 Alexandria, VA: American Physical Therapy Association (APTA).